CyanSalt/roughness/docs/components/list.md

   Marker style of the list.
 See [`list-style-type`](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type).

-  When declared as `auto`, the list will be **ordered** and the markers will be drawn by the user agent.
+  When specified as `auto`, the list will be **ordered** and the markers will be drawn by the user agent.

   </template>